AdobeDocs/commerce-frontend-core/src/pages/guide/css/fonts.md

   - Frontend
 ---

-The Magento application contains a set of built-in fonts, but you can easily include custom fonts.
-This topic describes how to include a locally stored custom font in your Magento [theme](https://glossary.magento.com/theme).
+The application contains a set of built-in fonts, but you can easily include custom fonts.
+This topic describes how to include a locally stored custom font in your [theme](https://glossary.magento.com/theme).

 <InlineAlert variant="success" slots="text"/>

 If you are new to theme development, see [themes](../themes/index.md) to get familiar with the basics.

-To ensure the stability of your customizations and prevent upgrades from overwriting your customizations, do not change the default Magento theme files.
+To ensure the stability of your customizations and prevent upgrades from overwriting your customizations, do not change the default theme files.
 You must include custom fonts in the your theme's stylesheet.

 1. Add font files to your local theme directory.
 For example, `app/design/frontend/<your_vendor_name>/<your_theme_name>/web/fonts`.